 \subsubsection{Gravitational Binding}

-We wish to compare the ram-pressure to the binding gravitational force per unit area acting on the satellite gas halo and determine the amount of mass stripped from the satellite.
-While expressing the ram-pressure is relatively simple, as shown above, determining the correct form of the gravitational binding force for the appropriate mass elements affected is not so straightforward.
+We wish to compare the ram pressure to the binding gravitational force per unit area acting on the satellite gas halo and determine the amount of mass stripped from the satellite.
+While expressing the ram pressure is relatively simple, as shown above, determining the correct form of the gravitational binding force for the appropriate mass elements affected is not so straightforward.